marlin-codes/Awesome-Hyperbolic-Representation-and-Deep-Learning/README.md

 ## Introduction

-Recently, hyperbolic spaces have emerged as a promising alternative for processing data with a tree-like structure or power-law distribution, owing to its exponential growth property and tree-likeness piror.
+Recently, hyperbolic spaces have emerged as a promising alternative for processing data with a tree-like structure or power-law distribution, owing to its exponential growth property and tree-likeness prior.
 Different from the Euclidean space, which expands polynomially, the hyperbolic space grows exponentially which makes it gain natural advantages in abstracting tree-like or scale-free data with hierarchical organizations.
 In this repository, we categorize papers related to hyperbolic representation learning into different types to facilitate researcher studies and to promote the development of the community.
 We will keep updating this repository with the latest research developments.
 We are aware that there will inevitably be some mistakes and oversights, so if you have any questions or suggestions, please feel free to contact us (menglin.yang@yale.edu).

 <table>